git-ogawa/usbcamGUI/README.md

 # Install
-It doee not need install the program so that you just clone the repository in your local machine by `git clone`.
+The program is single python script so that you just clone the repository in your local machine by `git clone`.
 However, you need install the dependent packages in requirements.
 If you don't install yet, can install them by `pip install git+https://github.com/git-ogawa/usbcamGUI`

 ```bash
 git clone https://github.com/git-ogawa/usbcamGUI.git